Brett-London/Personal-Project-NFL-dataset/README.md

-# Personal-Project-NFL-dataset
-Data from the 2022-2023 NFL regular Season, analyzed and visualized general team statistics using Tableau
-- 🏈 2022-2023 NFL regular Season Data 🏈
+# 🏈 2022-2023 NFL Regular Season Data Analysis 🏈

-- 🧠 Data Pulled from Data Sets on Kaggle 🧠
-- 📈 The vizulizations outline general statistics from the 22'-23' NFL Regular Season 📈
+- In this project, I analyzed and visualized team statistics from the 2022-2023 NFL Regular Season using Tableau.
+The aim was to provide a comprehensive overview of team performances through insightful visualizations.

+- 🧠 Data Source:
+The data was meticulously pulled from datasets available on Kaggle.

+- 📈 Visualizations Overview:
+The visualizations showcase general statistics from the 2022-2023 NFL Regular Season, highlighting key metrics such as total points scored, average yards per game, and defensive rankings.
+These visuals are designed to make it easy to compare team performances at a glance.

-- 📃 Calculated fields were created to analyze averages within the statistics given 📃
+- 📃 Calculated Fields:
-- 📊 IF/ElseIF functions used to group games in low, average, and high scoring games 📊
+To enhance the analysis, I created calculated fields that allow for the assessment of averages within various statistics.
+This approach helps in identifying trends and understanding how teams stack up against one another in critical areas.

+- 📊 Game Classification:
+I utilized IF/ElseIF functions to categorize games into low, average, and high-scoring brackets.
+This classification aids in quickly identifying game patterns and can be valuable for both fans and analysts looking to interpret team strengths and weaknesses.

+Overall, this project not only sharpened my data visualization skills but also deepened my understanding of sports analytics and its practical applications.